-You mentioned an option that creates more clusters in my homemade granola, how do I do that?
+How do I make more clusters in my homemade granola?
 If you substitute honey for the maple syrup in this granola recipe, you tend to get more clusters.
 You can also do half honey and half maple syrup.
 Please note, substituting honey into this recipe will give your granola a different flavor profile (as you’re taking out at least a portion of the maple syrup).
-I also want to note that using honey is much sticker to work with...not a deal breaker by any means, just a good thing to know!
-If you do make this swap, I’d also recommend that you add in a layer of parchment paper below your granola...save yourself some elbow grease later.
+I also want to note that using honey is much sticker to work with…not a deal breaker by any means, just a good thing to know!
+If you do make this swap, I’d also recommend that you add in a layer of parchment paper below your granola…save yourself some elbow grease later.

 If I want to customize my ingredients, what’s the best way to ensure a successful batch of homemade granola?
 The most important thing about this homemade granola recipe is the ingredient ratio: 3 cups oats, 2 cups mix-ins, and 1 cup liquid mixture.